 We’ve moved abroad over 5 times, yet it’s still an extremely stressful, overwhelming, and exhausting experience, especially now that we have kids to think about.

-Although our specifics in this moving abroad post are related to relocating to Raleigh, North Carolina, you can apply the principles to wherever you are moving – USA or not.
+Although our specifics in this moving abroad post are related to relocating to Raleigh, North Carolina, a place we fell in love with whilst teaching in nearby Johnston County, you can apply the principles to wherever you are moving – USA or not.

 Here are some things to have when you first move abroad to help you get set up: